 4. Enhances collaboration: For business projects, employees from all departments – and often from different physical places – require access to the company's data.
 Employees in practically every department are also improving and producing data that the rest of the company requires.

 5. Provides more useful data: Over time, the data integration process increases the value of a company's data.
-Quality concerns are detected and solutions are addressed as data is merged into a centralised repository system, resulting in more accurate data – the foundation for quality analysis.
+Quality concerns are detected and solutions are addressed as data is merged into a centralized repository system, resulting in more accurate data – the foundation for quality analysis.

 Techniques for integrating data

 When data comes in from both external and internal sources, big data integration is required.
-Depending on the complexity, discrepancy, and number of the data sources, different types of data integration strategies are used.
+Depending on the complexity, discrepancy, and number of data sources, different types of data integration strategies are used.

 Let's take a look at the many sorts of data integration approaches and see how they might help improve business intelligence processes one by one.